 More than 30,000 strong, CC alumni can be found in all corners of the globe and in all professions.
 Passionate and curious, CC graduates put their coveted degrees to good use, whether it’s through nonprofit work of all kinds, public policy, health, environment, business, technology, the arts, and the sciences.
 CC alumni prove there is no limit to what they can do!
 By virtue of having earned a degree from CC, alumni share a special bond of community with one another wherever they may be.

 Communities define themselves in different ways.
 Your CC community can only be defined by you.
 It might be a small group of treasured friends; it might be a certain class; it might be block break buddies; it might be a network of CC grads living near you regionally; or it might be a special group with whom you shared some affinity, either at CC or newly discovered after you graduated.
-However you define community, there are two groups of people dedicated to building and fostering community for alumni: the Office of Alumni and Family Relations and the Alumni Association Board.
+However you define community, there are two groups of people dedicated to building and fostering community for alumni: the Office of Alumni and Family Relations and the Alumni Association Council.
 Follow the links below to learn more and be sure to check out the rest of our website for ideas on how you can build upon your very own CC community.

 Colorado College Alumni and Students of Color Association